Finding z-Scores The distribution of the ages of the winners of t... | Channels for Pearson+

 Normal Distribution

 A normal distribution is a bell-shaped probability distribution characterized by its mean and standard deviation.
-In a normal distribution, most of the data points cluster around the mean, and the probabilities for values further away from the mean taper off symmetrically.
+In a normal distribution, most of the observations cluster around the central peak, and the probabilities for values further away from the mean taper off symmetrically.
 Understanding this concept is crucial for interpreting z-scores and determining the unusualness of data points.

 Recommended video: